-Accommodation Servicing (HP4D 47)
+Accommodation Operations (J481 47)

-This 1-credit Unit is designed to enable students to recognise the importance of accommodation provision in the hospitality industry and gain an understanding of the variety of accommodation facilities that are provided by the different sectors of the hospitality industry.
+This 1-credit unit is designed to enable students to recognise the importance of accommodation provision in the hospitality industry and gain an understanding of the variety of accommodation facilities that are provided by the different sectors of the hospitality industry.
 Students will gain an understanding of the importance of maintaining acceptable standards of accommodation provision and the importance of meeting client expectations.
-Students will also gain an understanding about the equipment, materials and procedures used to meet acceptable standard levels and how the provision of accommodation servicing is planned.
+Students will also gain an understanding about the equipment, materials and procedures used to meet acceptable standard levels and how the provision of Accommodation Operations is planned.

-Outcome 1 looks at the function and importance of accommodation provision within the different sectors of the hospitality industry.
+Outcome 1 looks at accommodation provision within the different sectors of the hospitality industry.